Alina-97/machine-learning/README.md

 # machine-learning
-A machine learning project focused on building a house price prediction model
+A machine learning notes focused on building a house price prediction model